aws-greengrass/aws-greengrass-lite/docs/spec/components/ggconfigd.md

 ## Data Model

-The greengrass datamodel is a heirarchical key/value store.
+The greengrass datamodel is a hierarchical key/value store.
 Keys are in the form of paths: `root/path/key = value`.
 Keys are case insensitive (though they may be stored internally with case) and consist of alphabetical characters separated by a '/' spaces a numbers are not permitted in the keys.